Poland: Military

 The Polish Armed Forces are composed of five branches – the Land Forces, the Navy, the Air Force, the Special Forces and the Territorial Defence Force.
 The military is subordinate to the Ministry of National Defence of the Republic of Poland.
 However, its commander-in-chief in peacetime is the president, who nominates officers, the Minister for National Defence and the chief of staff.
 Polish military tradition is generally commemorated by the Armed Forces Day, celebrated annually on 15 August.
-As of 2022, the Polish Armed Forces have a combined strength of 114,050 active soldiers, with a further 75,400 active in the gendarmerie and defence force.
+In July 2024, the Polish Armed Forces had a combined strength of 216,100 active soldiers, making it the largest standing army in the European Union and the third largest in NATO.

-Poland is spending 2% of its GDP on defence, equivalent to approximately US$14.5 billion in 2022, with a slated increase to US$29 billion in 2023.
-From 2022, Poland is set to spend 110 billion euros on the modernisation of its armed forces, in close cooperation with American, South Korean and local Polish defence manufacturers.
+Poland ranks 14th in the world in terms of military expenditures; the country allocated 4.12% of its total GDP on military spending, equivalent to approximately US$35 billion in 2024.
+From 2022, Poland initiated a programme of mass modernisation of its armed forces, in close cooperation with American, South Korean and local Polish defence manufacturers.
 Also, the Polish military is set to increase its size to 250,000 enlisted and officers, and 50,000 defence force personnel.
 According to SIPRI, the country exported €487 million worth of arms and armaments to foreign countries in 2020.

 Compulsory military service for men, who previously had to serve for nine months, was discontinued in 2008.
 Polish military doctrine reflects the same defensive nature as that of its NATO partners and the country actively hosts NATO's military exercises.
 Since 1953, the country has been a large contributor to various United Nations peacekeeping missions, and currently maintains military presence in the Middle East, Africa, the Baltic states and southeastern Europe.
+Moreover, there are approximately 10,000 troops from the United States Armed Forces stationed across Poland.
+From 2024, Poland also provides mandatory firearms training for pupils in primary and secondary schools.